albar965/littlenavmap-manual/en/FILES.md

 ### Configuration {#configuration}

-All configuration files for my programs are stored in the directories:
+All configuration files for my programs are stored in these directories:

 * Windows: `C:\Users\YOURUSERNAME\AppData\Roaming\ABarthel`
 * Linux and macOS: `$HOME/.config/ABarthel`